julelang/manual/src/compiler/compiler-optimizations.md

 - Erases relevant ranges of string's itself instead of making allocation for substring and assignment if string gets assignment with substring from itself.
 - Inserts to beginning of the string instead of allocation and assignment if string gets assignment like `expr + itself`.
 - Converts string concatenations with casted byte, rune, byte slices or rune slices to direct appendations.
 Avoids allocate to new string and then appending to destination, generates code to push into string buffer directly.
+- Avoids making new string allocation when appending string literals.

 ## Optimization Levels